oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/decompress/README.md

 Unlike many compression encodings, like DEFLATE, Snappy encoding is byte oriented.
 The Snappy format does *not* use entropy encoding, such as Huffman or range encoding.

 Snappy encoding is like LZ77 encoding, which replaces portions of the byte stream with {length, distance} pairs.
-For more information on the Snappy format, see [here](https://en.wikipedia.org/wiki/Snappy_(compression)) and [here](https://github.com/google/snappy).
+For more information on the Snappy format, see the [Snappy wikipedia entry](https://en.wikipedia.org/wiki/Snappy_(compression)) and [Google's Snappy GitHub page](https://github.com/google/snappy).

 The basic Snappy format is a *preamble* followed by the *compressed data stream*.